 Our directors, officers and employees may solicit proxies by telephone, mail, facsimile, via the Internet or by overnight delivery service.
 These individuals do not receive separate compensation for these services.
-In accordance with SEC regulations, we will reimburse brokerage firms and other persons representing beneficial owners of our common stock for their reasonable expenses in forwarding solicitation materials to such beneficial owners.
+In accordance with the regulations of the Securities and Exchange Commission (the "SEC"), we will reimburse brokerage firms and other persons representing beneficial owners of our common stock for their reasonable expenses in forwarding solicitation materials to such beneficial owners.